“You can fool too many of the people too much of the time” (James Thurber).

 The most ironic part of this is that the person offering the "treatment" always does so with money strings attached.
 If the medical community is horrible for wanting to make money, why is this other "doctor"--who also asks for a check--any better?

 To make this even more personal, I have been told by an alternative medicine practitioner that I am one of those people who wants everyone to be sick with food allergies, just so I can have a website about food allergies.
 Yes, that is my motivation, and that is why I refuse to spread the word about treatments.
 I found this quite interesting, considering I have serious food allergies myself.
+Additionally, FAST is a free website that doesn't generate money.
+The ads are placed on the website by the service provider and do not benefit me.
+My sole goal in running FAST is to help others who also have food allergies in their families; there is no money to be had by my keeping others from being cured.
 When people attack, attack, attack, it is often to take the focus off themselves.

 Another important thing to remember is that traditional medicine has one thing going for it: clinical tests.
 Peer review.
 Scientific studies.
 Although prescription drugs may not be 100% safe, in most cases the possible side-effects and dangers are tested for and known before they are made available to the general public.